01-edu/public/subjects/macro_map/README.md

 ### Instructions

-Create a macro rule called `hash_map` to initialize and declare a `HashMap` at the same time, very similar to what `vec!` macro does for `Vector`.
+Create a macro rule called `hash_map!` to initialize and optionally populate `std::collections::HashMap` at the same time, akin to what `vec!` does for `Vec`.

-> Your macro should accept both leading and non leading commas syntax to be more flexible in terms of coding style and reflect the language general style.
+> Your macro should work with or without a leading comma as do the language's list standard macros work.

+> Your macro should also be able to work without the need to explicitly import `std::collections::HashMap` outside of its definition.

 ### Expected Macro